genesisdb-io/genesisdb-io-client-swift/README.md

 ## Event Model

-The `Event` struct represents an event in the Genesis DB system:
+The `Event` struct represents an event in the GenesisDB system:

 ```swift
 public struct Event: Codable {